What is live-in care?

 How much does live-in care in Rye cost?

 Most Elder clients anticipate that the cost of live-in care will probably exceed the costs of a place in residential care.
 In fact, Elder care is around 30% less expensive than the average care home, making live-in care an attractive alternative option.
-Because Elder doesn’t add any unexpected extras onto the bills, you can plan for your relative’s long-term care needs with complete confidence.

 Where can I learn more about Elder care?